Kinky hair: Evolution

-Robbins (2012) suggests that afro-textured hair may have initially evolved because of an adaptive need amongst humans' early hominid ancestors for protection against the intense UV radiation of the sun in Africa.
-The author argues that afro-textured hair was the original hair texture of all modern humans prior to the "Out-of-Africa" migration that populated the rest of the globe.
+Kinky hair is a uniquely human characteristic, as most mammals have straight hair, including the earliest hominids.
+Robbins (2012) suggests that kinky hair may have initially evolved because of an adaptive need amongst humans' early hominid ancestors for protection against the intense UV radiation of the sun in Africa.

-According to Robbins (2012), afro-textured hair may have been adaptive for the earliest modern humans in Africa because the relatively sparse density of such hair, combined with its elastic helix shape, results in an airy effect.
+According to Robbins (2012), kinky hair may have been adaptive for the earliest modern humans in Africa because the relatively sparse density of such hair, combined with its elastic helix shape, results in an airy effect.
 The resulting increased circulation of cool air onto the scalp may have thus served to facilitate the body-temperature-regulation system of hominids while they lived on the open savannah.
-Afro-textured hair requires more moisture than straight hair and tends to shrink when dry.
-Instead of sticking to the neck and scalp when damp (as do straighter textures), unless completely drenched it tends to retain its basic springiness.
-The trait may have been retained and/or preferred among many anatomically modern populations in equatorial areas, such as Micronesians, Melanesians, and the Negrito, because of its contribution to enhanced comfort levels under tropical climate conditions.
-In rare cases, kinky hair may also be found in populations living under temperate climate conditions, such as indigenous Tasmanians.
+Kinky hair requires more moisture than straight hair and tends to shrink when dry.
+Instead of sticking to the neck and scalp when damp (as do straighter textures), it tends to retain its basic springiness, unless completely drenched.
+The trait may have been retained and/or preferred among many anatomically modern populations in equatorial areas, such as Micronesians, Melanesians, Torres Strait Islanders, and the Negrito, because of its contribution to enhanced comfort levels under tropical climate conditions.
+In rare cases, kinky hair may also be found in populations living under temperate climate conditions, such as Aboriginal Tasmanians.

 History

-Historically, many cultures in continental Africa developed hairstyles that defined status, or identity, in regards to age, ethnicity, wealth, social rank, marital status, religion, fertility, adulthood, and death.
+Historically, many cultures in Sub-Saharan Africa – in common with cultures worldwide – developed hairstyles that defined status, or identity, in regards to age, ethnicity, wealth, social rank, marital status, religion, fertility, adulthood, and death.
 Hair was carefully groomed, as the social implications of hair grooming were a significant part of community life.
 Dense, thick, clean, and neatly groomed hair was something highly admired and sought after.
 Hair groomers possessed unique styling skills, allowing them to create a variety of designs that met the local cultural standards.

 In many traditional cultures, communal grooming was a social event when women socialized and strengthened bonds with their families.
 Historically, hair braiding was not a paid trade.
 When men from the Wolof tribe (in modern Senegal and The Gambia) went to war they wore a braided style.
 A woman in mourning would either not "do" her hair or adopt a subdued style.
-Since the African diaspora, in the 20th and 21st centuries it has developed as a multimillion-dollar business in such regions as the United States, South Africa and western Europe.
+Since the creation of the African diaspora and during the 20th and 21st centuries, it has developed into a global industry in regions such as the United States and South Africa, as well as among sub-Saharan African migrants to Western Europe; the global black hair care market is estimated at $1.6 billion dollars USD.
 An individual's hair groomer was usually someone whom they knew closely.
-Sessions can include shampooing, oiling, combing, braiding and twisting, plus adding accessories.
+Sessions can include shampooing, oiling, combing, braiding, and twisting, plus adding accessories.

 For shampooing, black soap was widely used in nations in West and Central Africa.
 Additionally, palm oil and palm kernel oil were popularly used for oiling the scalp.
 Shea butter has traditionally been used to moisturize and dress the hair.